itz0zkoto/discord-musicbot-addon/README.md

 # Discord MusicBot Addon
 ***
 This module is a simple Node.js based music extension/bot for Discord.js projects using YouTube.
-This was originally an update of an older addon for newer versions of Discord.js but not serves as it's own module.
+This was originally an update of an older addon for newer versions of Discord.js but not serves as it's own module.<br />
-This module is clone from [discord.js-musicbot-addon](https://www.npmjs.com/package/discord.js-musicbot-addon) and there has been some improvement, change and addition of the command.
+This module is clone from [discord.js-musicbot-addon](https://www.npmjs.com/package/discord.js-musicbot-addon) and there has been some improvement, change and addition of the command.<br />
 Thanks to [demisex](https://www.npmjs.com/~demisex) and [DarkoPendragon](https://github.com/DarkoPendragon)

 __The commands available are: (default names)__